Federated Aggregation of Demand Flexibility: Federated Base Set Optimization

 \subsubsection{Base set volume $\phi(\mathbf h_0)$ and gradient $\nabla_{\widetilde{\mathbf h}_0}\phi(\mathbf h_0)$}

 Calculating the volume of a high-dimensional polytope, such as $\phi(\mathbf h_0)$, is generally intractable \cite{doi:10.1137/0217060}.
 Existing volume approximation methods typically rely on Monte Carlo sampling \cite{BAROT201755, 10.1145/3584182}, where the volume is inferred based on the proportion of sampled points within the polytope.
 However, these methods are not suitable for computing gradients, as they do not provide a differentiable formulation of the volume.
-To address this issue, we derive analytical expressions for both the volume and its gradient. \rev{For an arbitrary base set parameter $\mathbf h_0$, the volume of the base set defined in \eqref{eq:baseSet} can be expressed as where $\mathbb{I}\{\mathfrak C\}$ is the indicator function (equal to 1 when the condition $\mathfrak C$ holds and 0 otherwise).
+Moreover, maintaining accurate estimates typically requires a prohibitively large number of samples, resulting in significant computational overhead.
+To address these limitations, we derive analytical expressions for both the volume and its gradient, which admit a predictable polynomial computational complexity (see details in Section~\ref{sec:complexity}).
+For an arbitrary base set parameter $\mathbf h_0$, the volume of the base set defined in \eqref{eq:baseSet} can be expressed as where $\mathbb{I}\{\mathfrak C\}$ is the indicator function (equal to 1 when the condition $\mathfrak C$ holds and 0 otherwise).
 This $T$-dimensional integral admits a nested (and iterated) one-dimensional representation.
-Differentiating that representation with~respect to the parameter $\mathbf h_0$ yields the gradient $\nabla_{\mathbf h_0}\mathrm{vol}(\mathcal U(\mathbf h_0))$. \grn{Further details~on the nested forms are provided in Appendix \ref{app:vol}.} Both the volume and its gradient can then be estimated efficiently via a recursive numerical integration scheme, as discussed below. } \begin{remark}[Volume and gradient estimation] \jq{Efficient estimation of the volume of a high-dimensional polytope and its gradient with respect to parameters $\mathbf h_0$, both as functions of $\mathbf h_0$, is challenging.
-Instead of naively applying methods that directly perform numerical integration/Monte Carlo simulation in $\mathbb R^T$, in Appendix \ref{app:vol}, we devise a nested representation for the volume and its gradient, that only relies on \grn{a nested sequence of one-dimensional integrals over state-dependent intervals, enabling a dimension-by-dimension computation.~Building on this structure, Appendix~\ref{app:mc_integration} presents a recursive numerical scheme that estimates both the volume and its gradient by~discretizing each integral over a fixed and bounded interval, and reusing intermediate quantities, yielding efficient computation.}}
+Differentiating that representation with~respect to the parameter $\mathbf h_0$ yields the gradient $\nabla_{\mathbf h_0}\mathrm{vol}(\mathcal U(\mathbf h_0))$. \grn{Further details~on the nested forms are provided in Appendix \ref{app:vol}.} Both the volume and its gradient can then be estimated efficiently via a recursive numerical integration scheme, as discussed below.